QuestionTimeData/ijpp_article_materials/README.md

 ### File Overview

 ## Documentation
-ijpp_bbcqt_paper_supplementary_info.pdf
-  * Information on the full data collection process and coding of the core variables.
+**ijpp_bbcqt_paper_supplementary_info.pdf**: Information on the full data collection process and coding of the core variables.

-commons_report_cracknell_tunnicliffe_2022.pdf
-  * Copy of Commons report on background of UK MPs 1979-2019.
+**commons_report_cracknell_tunnicliffe_2022.pdf**: Copy of Commons report on background of UK MPs 1979-2019.
 Available at: https://commonslibrary.parliament.uk/research-briefings/cbp-7483/